salesforce/sa11y/README.md

 ### [Preset accessibility rules](./packages/preset-rules/README.md)

--   Provides Recommended, Extended accessibility preset rules as [axe](https://github.com/dequelabs/axe-core) configuration
+-   Provides Base, Recommended, Full accessibility preset rules as [axe](https://github.com/dequelabs/axe-core) configuration
--   The Extended preset rule is used by default in the Jest a11y matcher and assert Accessible API
+-   The Recommended preset rule is used by default in the Jest a11y matcher and assert Accessible APIs
-    -   Both APIs can be overridden to use the Recommended ruleset
+    -   The APIs can be overridden to use the Base or Full ruleset as necessary

 ### Internal packages